Playwright Jessica Lind Peterson also plays the comatose Allison in Flowers for the Room.

-Characters so unlikely that, on the contrary, they feel instantly recognizable bear the marks of Peterson’s imagination: a nurse played by Theater Latté Da veteran Kendall Anne Thompson who binges Jell-O pudding to stay up through the late shift; a pastor and semi-professional wrestler who rips his clothes off in a bit of magical realism while trying to get Allison to wake up on her birthday; a social worker obsessed with American Ninja Warrior who smokes pot seemingly always.
+Characters so unlikely that, on the contrary, they feel instantly recognizable bear the signature of Peterson’s imagination: a nurse played by Theater Latté Da veteran Kendall Anne Thompson who binges Jell-O pudding to stay up through the late shift; a pastor and semi-professional wrestler who rips his clothes off in a bit of magical realism while trying to get Allison to wake up on her birthday; a social worker obsessed with American Ninja Warrior who smokes pot seemingly always.

 Allison’s own idiosyncrasies—as a home-body landscape artist—ostensibly mismatch her to her financial analyst husband.
 But the peculiarities make their own sense.
 They ground Peterson’s work, too, whether she’s writing ridiculous dialogue, or dramatic.

 “I am just obsessed with watching people and reading about their weird things on the internet,” she laughs.
 “But everyone goes through very universal things in life—they fall in love, or someone gets sick, or a parent dies.
 So, I think it’s about taking the normal things, and the things that we all have in common, and whittling away until we find the quirkiness.”

 For Peterson, who is working on her MFA in Creative Writing at Hamline University, it was a chance to explore.
 “I think what I’m really fascinated by as a writer is [that] we have these ideas for what we want our lives to look like.
 And what if, all of a sudden, that changed, and you just couldn’t do it?”

-She drew from her own marriage for Flowers for the Room (“I’ve been doing that research for 16 years”), as well as from her long-running partnership with Blake Thomas.
+She drew from her own marriage, too (“I’ve been doing that research for 16 years”), as well as from her long-running partnership with musician Blake Thomas.
 After a lot of talk, they’re making a musical together, now that Peterson feels like she has the right story.